aliahad97/aliahad97.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Computer Science, Lahore University of Management Sciences, 2020
+* M.S. in Computer Science, University of Virginia, 2023
-* Ph.D. in Computer Science, University of Virginia (Present)
+* Ph.D. in ECE, University of Maryland, College Park (Present)

 Publications
 ======